 Here you can see a short explanation for every setting that may be needed for different data connections and access points.
-If you have not yet used your phone to make a WAP connection, you may need to contact your service provider for assistance with the first-time connection.
+If you have not yet used your phone to make a WAP connection, you may need to contact your service provider for assistance with the firsttime connection or visit www.nokia.com/phonesettings.

-Many service providers require you to use an IAP for your default access point.
+Many service providers will require you to use an IAP for your default access point.
 Other service providers allow you to use a WAP access point.
 Contact your service provider for more information.

-Start to fill in the settings from the top since, depending on the data connection you select (Data bearer), only certain fields are available.
+Start to fill in the settings from the top because depending on what data connection you select (Data bearer) only certain setting fields are available.